HRMS for Singapore SMEs: Comparing the Best HR Software Solutions (2026)

 - Best for: Growing SMEs with 50+ employees or plans for regional expansion.

 - CPF submission integration — Direct filing via CPF Connect (CPF EZPay) is essential.
-Manual CPF calculations are a compliance risk.
+Manual CPF calculations are a compliance risk you don't need.

-- IRAS Auto-Inclusion Scheme (AIS) — Automated IR8A and appendix generation saves days during tax season.
+- IRAS Auto-Inclusion Scheme (AIS) — Automated IR8A and appendix generation will save you days during tax season.

 - Leave management with Singapore public holidays — Auto-populated calendars that account for gazetted holidays and replacement leave rules.